zhanglei923/CrossPage/README.md

-## THIS LIB IS OLD FASHION AND DEPRACATED, PLS USE "PostMessage()" INSTEAD OF IT.
+## THIS LIB IS DEPRACATED, PLS USE "PostMessage()" or 'Messenger.js'(https://github.com/zhanglei923/messenger.js) INSTEAD.
-## OR, WAIT FOR 'Messenger.js'(https://github.com/zhanglei923/messenger.js), A NEW GENERATION EVENT-BUS.

 About
 =======